Reviews You Can Rely On

 Credit: Jessica Riconscente

-Unfortunately, the Allure doesn't have the most impressive steam output compared to many contenders we tested and utilizes just 23 holes around the perimeter of the soleplate.
-Moreover, it only hits average temperatures for products in our review, not wowing us with high heat.
-Despite the lower numbers, we still didn't find this impacted how well it irons even synthetic fabrics.
-We greatly enjoyed using this clothes iron on small projects that needed a lot of maneuverability to straighten their details.
-If you're looking for exceptional heating from your iron, check out the Rowenta DW2459 Access, which scores significantly better in this metric.
-And if you want great steam and value, check out the Hamilton Beach Durathon 19803.
+Despite the lower numbers, we still didn't find this impacted how well it irons most other fabrics.
+I greatly enjoyed using this iron on small projects that needed a lot of maneuverability to straighten their details.
+If you're looking for exceptional heating from your iron, check out the Rowenta DW2459 Access, which reaches up to 320°F on average.
+But, if you want great steam and value, check out the Hamilton Beach Durathon 19803.

 Read more: Black+Decker D3030 Allure review